tweag/python-monorepo-example/content/blog/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 ---
-title: "Configuring and testing Kubernetes clusters <br/> with KubeNix and kind"
+title: "Configuring and testing Kubernetes clusters   with KubeNix and kind"
 shortTitle: "Kubernetes, KubeNix and kind"
 author: Tobias Pflug
-tags: nix, devops
+tags: [nix, devops]
 ---

 In a recent project I was tasked with creating a local testing environment for a Kubernetes cluster the client was actively working on.